Yolin07/Lina/README.md

 # MY PORTFOLIO
 # IT students

- Hello I'm Yolina 1st year It students willing to learn more things and appreciate a little things that I have learn because this little things can help me to improve my skills and ability.
+ Hello I'm Yolina Elejan 1st year IT students willing to learn more things and appreciate a little things that I have learn because this little things can help me to improve my skills and ability.
 I believe  that know matter what I will try my best to achieve my dream to become a professional IT developer someday.

 # My hobbies
 -reading book